Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 g) a + b + c + d + e.

-53. Mosaic phytocenosis, with all the diversity of composition and division into fragments, is combined:
+53. The mosaic phytocenosis, with all the diversity of composition and division into fragments, is united:

-b) the absence of the dominance of any tier;
+b) the absence of dominance of any tier;

-c) small sizes of mosaic elements mutually influencing each other;
+c) small sizes of mosaic elements that mutually influence each other;

 d) significant sizes of mosaic elements.

-54. In contrast to mosaic characterizing the intracenotic horizontal heterogeneity, complexity is the horizontal heterogeneity of the vegetation cover at the supraphytocenotic level.
-The complex is formed not from fragments, but from different phytocenoses, which:
+54. In contrast to mosaicism, which characterizes intracenotic horizontal heterogeneity, complexity is the horizontal heterogeneity of vegetation cover at the supraphytocenotic level.
+The complex consists not of fragments, but of different phytocenoses, which:

 a) occupy large areas;